Doug Mastriano: Alvin York: A New Biography of the Hero of the Argonne

 Mastriano's first book, Alvin York: A New Biography of the Hero of the Argonne (ISBN 978-0813145198), was published by the University Press of Kentucky in 2014.
 Mastriano conducted twelve years of research for the book.
-His team uncovered thousands of artifacts that Mastriano believed were related to York's battle of October 8, 1918.
+His team uncovered thousands of artifacts that Mastriano believed were related to Alvin York's battle of October 8, 1918.

 Mastriano's book received the 2015 William E. Colby Award of the William E. Colby Military Writers' Symposium at Norwich University (an award for a first published work of a military topic author), the Army Historical Foundation Award, the US Army War College Madigan Award and the 2015 Crader Family Book Prize in American Values.

 Other researchers have questioned the accuracy of the book, including James Gregory, a PhD Candidate at the University of Oklahoma, who has identified 30 citations in the work that he asserts are fraudulent (i.e., not supporting the claims they are cited to support or having obviously doubtful reliability), and a photo on the dust jacket that is labeled by the Army as having been taken twelve days before York's Medal of Honor action but is presented as depicting the action's aftermath.
 The University Press of Kentucky, which published the book, asked Mastriano in September to respond before November 2021 to about 30 items of concern; his response or the publisher's own recommendations were then to be reviewed by the publisher and a peer reviewer for inclusion in a new printing in 2022.

 Several archeologists and historians have raised questions about Mastriano's findings regarding the location of Alvin York's Medal of Honor actions.
-In an introduction to Michael Kelly's Hero on the Western Front: Discovering Alvin York's Battlefield, the late Ed Bearss, former chief historian for the National Park Service, says that Kelly "identifies serious problems with [Mastriano's York Group] that compromise the validity of their claims that they had located the York sites."
+In an introduction to Michael Kelly's Hero on the Western Front: Discovering Alvin York's Battlefield, the late Ed Bearss, former chief historian for the National Park Service, says that Kelly "identifies serious problems with [Mastriano's York Group] that compromise the validity of their claims that they had located the York sites".

 Brad Posey, who had initially been a member of Mastriano's team, described Mastriano as "A U.S. Army or Air Force officer using a very cheap-looking metal detector with no experience in metal detecting".
 Posey left Mastriano's team after becoming convinced that Mastriano was incorrect, and joined the competing Nolan group.
-Lt.
-Col. Taylor V. Beattie, an Alvin York researcher, was critical of Mastriano's lack of annotation during his research, saying, "This is actually one of the things I warned Mastriano about.
+Lieutenant Col. Taylor V. Beattie, an Alvin York researcher, was critical of Mastriano's lack of annotation during his research, saying, "This is actually one of the things I warned Mastriano about.
 Somebody should be able to retrace what he did."
 Beattie later criticized Mastriano's team for using a bulldozer to make room for a monument, rendering any further archaeological investigation impossible.